 Balsamic glazed chicken wings are ooey-gooey delicious.
 You’ll be licking your fingers clean with the sweet and tangy sauce.
 It’s the perfect flavor to add variety to wing night.
 Dip them in ranch dressing and serve with a side of rice and salad for a meal the family is sure to love.

 If you love chicken wings as much has we do, then you’re sure to love more of our easy chicken wing recipes.
 Make it a wing night with these different chicken wing flavors:

 Balsamic Glazed Chicken Wings

-- Add chicken wings to a large freezer bag and pour in 1/2 cup of the sauce mixture.
-Seal the bag tightly and mix around so the chicken gets fully coated.
+- Add chicken wings to a large resealable plastic bag and pour in 1/2 cup of the sauce mixture.
+Seal bag tightly and mix around so the chicken gets fully coated.
 Place bag flat in the fridge for 1-hour minimum, or overnight.

-- Preheat oven to 375°F. Line a baking sheet with aluminum foil.
+- Preheat oven to 375°F. Line a baking sheet with aluminum foil or parchment paper.
 Place chicken wings and sauce in bag in a single layer on baking sheet.
 Bake chicken wings for 40-50 mins or until the chicken is fully cooked.

-- While the chicken is baking, add the rest of the marinade to a saucepan.
-Stir in the flour.
-Bring to a boil, then let simmer until it starts to thicken.
+- While the chicken is baking, add the remaining marinade to a small saucepan.
+Stir in the cornstarch.
+Bring to a boil, then let simmer over low heat until it starts to thicken.
 Stir frequently so it doesn't burn.

 - Place cooked chicken wings in a serving bowl and drizzle the balsamic glaze overtop.
+Sprinkle with chopped green onion and sesame seeds if desired.
 Serve with rice, quinoa or roasted vegetables and enjoy!